skiadas/DataWranglingCourse/notes/security_auth.md

 The advantage of these ciphers is that they do not need for the parties to have had any prior "conversation" (in the symmetric key case the two parties must already share a secret key).
 The sender simply asks the receiver for their public key, and uses it to send the message.

-Asymmetric ciphers are often used during the "handshake" part of a client-server interaction, to establish a common secret key that the two parties can use for further information exchange via a symmetric cipher.
+Asymmetric ciphers are often used during the "handshake" portion of a client-server interaction, to establish a common secret key that the two parties can use for further information exchange via a symmetric cipher.
 For instance the first time your computer (the client) tries to connect to your bank's web server, they might initiate such an exchange.
 It might go something like that:

 1. The client asks the server for their public key.
 2. The server sends the public key back.